lc1997622/USRWeb/README.md

 # USRWeb
-The Web of scientific research inuniversities
+The Web of Scientific Research Laboratories in Universities